OctopusDeploy/docs/docs/deployment-process/steps/index.md

 With your deployment configured you're ready to create a [release](/docs/managing-releases/index.md).

-## Example: A Simple Deployment Process
+## Example: A simple deployment process

 In the example shown below there are three steps that will be executed from top to bottom.
 The first is a [manual intervention](/docs/deployment-process/steps/manual-intervention-and-approvals.md) which executes on the Octopus Server pausing the deployment until someone intervenes and allow the deployment to continue.
 This step will only execute when targeting the Production [environment](/docs/infrastructure/environments/index.md).
 The remaining steps both [deploy a package](/docs/deployment-examples/package-deployments/index.md) and execute [custom scripts](/docs/deployment-examples/custom-scripts/index.md) on all of the [deployment targets](/docs/infrastructure/index.md) with the [role](/docs/infrastructure/deployment-targets/index.md#target-roles) **web-server**.

 ![A simple deployment process](images/simple-process.png)

-## Example: A Rolling Deployment Process
+## Example: A rolling deployment process

 Let's consider a more complex example like the one shown below.
 In this example we have configured Octopus to deploy a web application across one or more servers in a web farm behind a load balancer.
 This process has a single step and three actions which form a [rolling deployment](/docs/deployment-patterns/rolling-deployments.md).